indigo-dc/onedock/README.md

 You can use ``onevm show`` to find out the IP and connect to the container using SSH.

-OpenNebula Dashboard UI

-To see the entire dashboard just type ```http://localhost:9869``` in your browser, next it will ask for a user and password, the default user is ```oneadmin``` and the password will be shown when the process is finished.

 ### 5.2 Scenario #2: Using it in a VM (or bare metal)

 Clone the repository and get into the folder